kangboli/WTP.jl/design_doc.md

 1. The acronym is common knowledge.
 For example, "fft" (fast Fourier transform) is not a problem, but "bz" (Brillouin Zone) is not acceptable.
 It may very well mean Benzene, buzz, booz, bizarre, or Benz.
 2. When interfacing with QE/Wannier90.
 One can reuse the mystical variable names to make the correspondence explicit.

+Don't spell the same word two ways, especially when they are next to each other.
+Write "localization" instead of "localisation".

 ### Global Variables.